 Coconut turmeric quinoa risotto

 This recipe is perfect for lunch or dinner.
-Creamy and full of herby flavour and health-promoting turmeric.
-Add in any vegetables you have to hand!
+Creamy and full of herby flavour, add in any vegetables you have to hand!

 Full of fresh veggies that are abundant in the winter months, with herby quinoa and a tahini dressing.